trozgonyi1/trozgonyi1/README.md

 `Varden Real Estate`

-I am the CTO of the Varden Real Estate startup, where we have been working on a real estate investment platform.
-This app will be built on a NextJS front-end, with an AWS cloud-based backend architecture.
+I am the CTO Varden Real Estate, a startup focused on fractionalized investment of high value assets.
+This app is being built with a NextJS front-end, with Vercel cloud servers and a PostgreSQL database.